jsbattig/py-winmail-opener/memory-bank/progress.md

 - **CI/CD Infrastructure**:
   - Fixed GitHub Actions workflow to handle version updates correctly by matching the exact string format used in source files
   - Created a complete CI/CD pipeline where code changes trigger version bumps and releases, which in turn trigger Homebrew formula updates
-  - Enhanced formula updating with precise pattern matching and syntax validation to prevent breaking the Homebrew formula
+  - Enhanced formula updating with robust syntax validation and intelligent formula repair capabilities:
+    - Precise pattern matching to avoid breaking the Ruby syntax
+    - Auto-detection and repair of broken `assert_match` lines
+    - Ruby syntax validation before committing changes
+    - Fallback mechanisms to revert changes if validation fails

 ## Next Steps